 Trust and Return to Office | Part I Reframing the Debate

-In the first of this three-part blog series, I attempt reframe the current return to office debate, looking at employee perspectives on remote and in-office work, the employer motivation behind calling employees back to the office, and the societal impacts of returning to the workplace.
+The first post of this three-part blog series is an attempt to reframe the return to office debate, looking at employee perspectives on remote and in-office work, the employer motivation behind calling employees back to the office, and the societal impacts of returning to the workplace.
 The next two blogs in the series will address what employers and employees, respectively, can do to smooth the transition.

 The Employee Perspective